 Contact Integrated Pain Consultants Today!

 There are alternative pain management solutions to suicide disease that are more effective and safer than pain pills and Botox.
-Depending on the situation and patient, stem cell therapy, platelet-rich plasma injections, and ketamine infusions are all possible options.
+Depending on the situation and patient, ketamine infusions and injections are all possible options.
 To learn more about pain management for trigeminal neuralgia or any type of nerve pain, contact Integrated Pain Consultants.